2013 Jeep Grand Cherokee Performance

 - "The Grand Cherokee's power-assisted steering feels better connected to the wheels and, with careful attention to springs and shock absorbers, the wheels feel better connected to the road." -- Kelley Blue Book

-- "Stopping power is awesome, with good pedal feel, and travel slightly on the long side." -- Motor Trend (SRT8, 2012)
+- "Stopping power is awesome, with good pedal feel, and travel slightly on the long side." -- Motor Trend (2012 SRT8)

-The Grand Cherokee remains one of the best off-road SUVs on the market, with several different off-road packages.
-The optional Quadra-Trac I is an all-wheel drive system, while Quadra-Trac II has a two-speed transfer case and four-wheel drive.
+The 2013 Grand Cherokee remains one of the best off-road SUVs on the market, with several different off-road packages.
+The optional Quadra-Trac I is an all-wheel drive system, while Quadra-Trac II has four-wheel drive with a two-speed transfer case.
 For 2013, Jeep introduces the Grand Cherokee Trailhawk, which is specifically tuned for off-roading.
 The Trailhawk comes with four-wheel drive standard, as well as Selec-Terrain and Quadra-Lift, which allow you to control the suspension.

 - "Once off-road, the Grand Cherokee is pure Jeep, offering generous ground clearance, advanced four-wheel drive, low-speed stability and climbing power.
 Apart from extreme tricks like axle locking and disconnecting sway bars available on the Jeep Wrangler, the Grand Cherokee can pretty much match its counterpart on even the most challenging trails." -- Edmunds